bryanapperson/blog/content/blog/hiking-to-ciudad-perdida-the-lost-city.md

 +++
 date = "2019-04-10 19:40:00"
-title = "Hiking to Ciudad Perdida" description = "Hiking Ciudad Perdida, the Lost City.
-Photos and reflections on the journey to Teyuna." keywords = ["ciudad perdida", "lost city", "teyuna", "adventure travel", "responsible travel"] tags = ["hiking"] categories = [
+title = "Hiking to Ciudad Perdida" description = "Hiking to Ciudad Perdida, the Lost City in Colombia.
+A trip report, photos and reflections on the journey to Teyuna from Santa Marta." keywords = ["ciudad perdida", "lost city", "teyuna", "adventure travel", "responsible travel, "santa marta"] tags = ["hiking"] categories = [
     "Traveling"